Best Pilsner: Oskar Blues Brewery Mama’s Little Yella Pils at Drizly

-Best Sour Ale: New Belgium Brewing Company La Folie at minibardelivery.com
+Best Sour Ale: New Belgium Brewing Company La Folie at Minibar

-"A widely distributed sour ale that’s a great introduction to the category."
+This is a widely distributed sour ale that’s a great introduction to the category.

-Best Pale Ale: Sierra Nevada Brewing Company Pale Ale at drizly.com
+Best Pale Ale: Sierra Nevada Brewing Company Pale Ale at Drizly

-Best Stout: Modern Times Beer Black House at totalwine.com
+Best Stout: Modern Times Beer Black House at Drizly

-Best Wheat Beer: Allagash Brewing Company White at drizly.com
+Best Wheat Beer: Allagash Brewing Company White at Drizly

-Best Low-Calorie/Low-Carb Beer: Dogfish Head Craft Brewed Ales Slightly Mighty Lo-Cal IPA at drizly.com
+Best Low-Calorie/Low-Carb Beer: Dogfish Head Craft Brewed Ales Slightly Mighty Lo-Cal IPA at Drizly

-Best Nonalcoholic Beer: Athletic Brewing Company Run Wild IPA at Amazon
+Best Nonalcoholic Beer: Athletic Brewing Company Run Wild IPA at Drizly

 The beer world is mighty mobbed these days, with more than 8,000 breweries in America and counting.
 The country is arguably in a golden age of beer, but with unparalleled selection comes plenty of confusion.
 Scores of new beers debut every week, a tidal wave of IPAs, stouts, and pilsners flooding the country’s liquor and grocery stores.